Rodrun/rekwarfare-engine/README.md

-# Rekwarfare engine
+# Rekwarfare engine (really a framework)

 (I like to call it the RW Engine)

-A 2D game engine that utilizes SDL2 and OpenGL.
+A 2D game framework that utilizes SDL2 and OpenGL.

 ## What is it for?